agude/agude.github.io/_books/serpent_valley.md

   slower, with lots of time for character development.

 - The second, after landing, is nonstop action.
-Vandal leads a ragtag rebel team battling the planetary government.
+Vandal leads a ragtag rebel team battling the planetary government using the mechs he and his team fixed up in the first part.

 Throughout the book, Vandal repairs and pilots one mech, gaining intimate knowledge of its strengths and weaknesses.
 In a clever twist, he must leverage